You are not a bee. Thinking with a hive mind is a survival skill for bees, but generally death for humans.

 In a recent article in the Smithsonian (easy reading, at an 8th grade level, or 80-year-old level, like everything else they publish.
 Be sure to buy some Gov't Gold and send money to Smile Train and get your Jitterbug phone!) they discussed how bees use the "hive mind" to make decisions.
 It is an interesting article, in that it makes the connection between hive behavior (or swarm behavior) and our own Neural Networks that make up our mind.

-It is an interesting article, in that it also touches on consensus can be used to reach hive-like decisions, but also mentions, in passing, how consensus can be hijacked or distorted to reach horribly wrong conclusions.
+It is also interesting in that it also touches on how consensus can be used to reach hive-like decisions, but also mentions, in passing, how consensus can be hijacked or distorted to reach horribly wrong conclusions.
 And in this regard, human beings aren't as smart as bees, and thus often get group-think horribly wrong.

 Scout bees go back to the hive and dance a characteristic dance telling the other bees where a good hive location would be, or where there is nectar, or whatever it is bees think is important.
 The more determined the scout is, the more aggressively he dances, sometimes butting other scouts on the head and even "beeping" to get them to go off and check it out.
 When more scouts come back and dance frenetically, a group decision may occur - not a unanimous decision, but a consensus develops.